Privowny/zxcvbn-pv/README.md

 # zxcvbn-pv
-  A 2019 version of zxcvbn, directly written in a more modern JavaScript, not transpiled from CoffeeScript.
+  A 2019 version of [Dropbox's zxcvbn](https://github.com/dropbox/zxcvbn), directly written in a more modern JavaScript, not transpiled from CoffeeScript.
 Work done by [Privowny](https://privowny.io/).

 **Warning** this is a work in progress and must not be used in production (yet)